 The final scores and recommendations from the three research theme panels will be combined to provide overall rankings for consideration by the Management Board.
 The Director will chair and overview the process, including removal of scoring biases using a standardisation process.

 Project selection will be made based on scientific and training excellence in addition to its alignment with the strategic priorities of the DTP.
 All projects will be scored against the following criteria.
+Supervisors are strongly advised to take note of these criteria and consider them in preparing project applicationsas the scoring will act as an indicative guide for discussions by the Management Board.wing criteria.
 Supervisors are strongly advised to take note of these criteria and consider them in preparing project applications as the scoring will act as an indicative guide for discussions by the Management Board.

 Evidence of high-quality doctoral training (weighting 0.5)

-- Consideration of students’ active participation in tailoring the project brief during
+- Consideration of student’s active participation in tailoring the project brief during the ‘Prep’ period.

 Evidence of an excellent research and training environment (weighting 0.25)